Perrou

 Perrou (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Surie, La Foutelaie, Perrou, Belle Fontaine and La Pierre Blanche.

+The commune is in the Normandie-Maine Regional Natural Park.

 Perrou along with the communes of Champsecret, Les Monts d'Andaine, Juvigny Val d'Andaine, Dompierre and Domfront en Poiraie shares part of the Bassin de l'Andainette a Natura 2000 conservation site.
 The site measures 617 hectares and is home to creatures such as the Bullhead, Brook lamprey and white-clawed crayfish.